moja-global/FLINT.Cloud/README.md

 ### Flask example REST API Setup

-In order to run the REST API, please follow the following steps: -
+In order to run the REST API, navigate to the `local ` folder.
+Follow these steps: -

 1. `docker build -t flint-api .`
 2. `docker run --rm -p 8080:8080 flint-api`